Toto Toto Tootsie

 Training: The Chorkie is eager to learn and will do many tricks for treats.
 Although stubborn at times they love to please and be praised.
 Potty training a Chorkie requires patience and consistency.
 Paper training is often preferred.
 The use of a doggy door is also effective.

 Activity: The Chorkie can usually get all the exercise it needs by running around indoors.
 The Chorkie love to go on walks and on family outings.
 The Chorkie does not prefer to be left alone.

 Texas Puppy Pal Puppies

-Go to our contact page to request more information about our puppies or photos sent of the one your interested in.
+Go to our contact page to request more information about our puppies or photos sent of the one you're interested in.
 We will contact you ASAP to answer any questions you may have.
-Our puppies are ready for their new homes by 8 weeks old with the exception of the Yorkiepoo's, and smaller breeds.
+Our puppies are ready for their new homes by 9 weeks old with the exception of the Chipoo's, and smaller breeds.
 Depending on their size, it could be 10 to 14 weeks before they are eligible to leave for safety precautions.
 Puppies come home with a blanket and toy that is rubbed down in their Mom's scent to help with adjusting to their new homes.
 We will also send a sample of the food we feed our puppies.
-We use Diamond Naturals small Puppy Breed for puppies mixed with chicken Pedigree wet food.
-We mix about ¼ cup to 1 tablespoon of wet food mixed.
+We use Diamond Naturals small Puppy Breed for puppies mixed with Nature's Recipe Lamb, Rice and Barley wet food.
+WE ask that you bring a tube of Tomlyn's Nutri-cal with you for all puppies under 5 lbs of weight at pick up.
+We mix about ¼ cup to 1 teaspoon of wet food mixed.
 We find this a good way to make sure your puppy is eating and we leave the dry food out for them to nibble on during the day.
 We are always available anytime for questions or concerns you may have after you have the puppy, even when they have grown up, you have a question, ask it.
 We are a Texas Licensed Breeder, TDLR#262.
 Sales tax is collected on all puppy sales.